AdobeDocs/experience-platform.en/help/destinations/ui/alerts.md

 ![options](../assets/ui/alerts/options.png)

-A pop-up window appears, providing you with a list of sources alerts.
+A pop-up window appears, providing you with a list of destination alerts.
 Select any alerts you want to subscribe to or deselect alerts that you want to unsubscribe from.
 When finished, select **[!UICONTROL Save]**.

 ![save](../assets/ui/alerts/save.png)

 ## Next steps

-This document provided a step-by-step guide on how to subscribe to in-context alerts for your sources dataflows.
+This document provided a step-by-step guide on how to subscribe to in-context alerts for your destination dataflows.
 For more information, see the [alerts UI guide](../../../observability/alerts/ui.md).